Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Introduction

 By replacing $\rho$ by $\rho^\epsilon(\cdot)=\rho(\cdot/\epsilon)/\epsilon^d$, we can also scale the ``width'' of the region over which we measure local population density.
 When the population follows~(\ref{general deterministic limit}), we expect that if we take a second limit of $\epsilon \to 0$, thus scaling the kernels appearing in $r$, $\gamma$, and $F$ and making interactions pointwise, we should recover a nonlinear PDE.
 We verify that this is indeed the case in two important examples: a special case of the porous medium equation with a logistic growth term, in which the limiting equation takes the form

 and a wide class of semi-linear PDEs of the form

 which includes the Fisher-KPP equation and the Allen-Cahn equation.
-Equations of this form have been studied extensively in the context of spatial ecology (see for instance \citet{lam2023introduction} and \citet{cantrell2004spatial}) and in many other fields; for instance, \citet{ghosh2022emergent} derive a stochastic version of~\eqref{semilinear PDE} to describe abundances of mutant bacteria strains along the human gut, while \citet{li/buenzli/simpson:2022} study the effects of nonlinear diffusion on long-term survival of a lattice-based interacting particle system.
-However, we do not study the effect of movement of adults, which can additionally affect the limiting equations: see for instance \citet{holmes/lewis/banks/veit:1994} or \citet{potts/borger:2023}.
+Equations of this form have been studied extensively in the context of spatial ecology (see for instance \citet{lam2023introduction} and \citet{cantrell2004spatial}) and in many other fields; for instance, \citet{ghosh2022emergent} derive a stochastic version of~\eqref{semilinear PDE} to describe abundances of mutant bacteria strains along the human gut, \citet{li/buenzli/simpson:2022} study the effects of nonlinear diffusion on long-term survival of a lattice-based interacting particle system, and \citet{birzu/hallatschek/korolev:2017} describe genetic variation in expanding waves using both forwards and backwards-time arguments.
+Most of this work is theoretical; for empirical studies see for instance \citet{adler2018interspecific} or \citet{zhu2023density}.
+We do not study the effect of movement of adults, which can additionally affect the limiting equations: see for instance \citet{holmes/lewis/banks/veit:1994} or \citet{potts/borger:2023}, especially if movement depends on population density (as in \citet{perkins:1992} and \citet{birzu2019genetic}).

 It is of interest to understand under what conditions we can replace the two-step limiting process described above by one in which we simultaneously scale the kernels and the other parameters in our population model to arrive at the PDE limit.
 This is mathematically much more challenging, but we establish such one-step convergence in cases for which the limit is a classical reaction-diffusion equation of the form~(\ref{semilinear PDE}) with $\DG=\Delta$, and $\rho$ is a Gaussian density.
 We allow a wide class of reaction terms, $F$, so that the Fisher-KPP equation (that is equation~(\ref{semilinear PDE}) with $\DG=\Delta$ and $F(\varphi)=1-\varphi$) emerges as a special case.